PUTvision/UAVBillboards/README.md

 ## Dataset

+> **Note:** The dataset is licensed under the `Creative Commons Attribution Non-Commercial 4.0 International`.
+If you want to use the dataset commercially, don't hesitate to contact the authors.

 The dataset contains 1361 images supplemented with additional spatial metadata, together with 5210 annotations in a COCO-like format.
 It can be downloaded from [here](https://chmura.put.poznan.pl/s/lIMsy8OlOjuXAIJ).

 The dataset is also available under the link: